Families Helped with Breastfeeding

 Meet My Intern

-Jacqueline has been interning with Catherine since 2019 and is actively pursuing IBCLC certification.
+Jacqueline attends consultations with Catherine as part of her lactation internship.
 She is passionate in supporting each family in their unique postpartum experience, particularly around feeding.
 After experiencing her own struggles around birth and breastfeeding, she attended her first postpartum workshop several years ago.
 Jacqueline offers her services as a birth and postpartum doula, babywearing consultant, and certified lactation educator.
 In her free time, she enjoys chasing after her own child, losing chess to her husband, hoarding yarn, modifying food recipes, and wrangling her senior cats.

 - Certified Lactation Educator, 2017-Present